-When it comes to fighting nasty germs in our homes and offices, we need to be focusing much more on the food prep area than the bathroom.
+When it comes to fighting nasty germs in our homes and offices, we need to be aware of the hidden dangers lurkign on our kettle and focus more on the food prep area than the bathroom.
 If we’re not super careful, the bacteria army marching triumphantly across our worktops and cookers won't be made up of those nice friendly ones you see on the TV ads...

 BIBO decided to look into some simple ways to keep your kitchen as germ-free as possible.